Fry's Turkish Delight: Variations

 Alongside the standard product, a number of variations have been marketed.
 Cadbury also manufacture the Dairy Milk Turkish, using Cadbury Dairy Milk chocolate instead with a slightly different Turkish centre, in the familiar block bar form.
 It was first launched in 2005 and is now sold only in Ireland.
 In 2020 and 2021, limited edition Lemon and Cherry flavoured Turkish Delights were launched in Britain, and more recently an Orange variant.

 In Australia and New Zealand, the range of "Turkish" products released by Cadbury has expanded to include mini-Easter eggs, ice cream, sectioned family block chocolate bars, and small versions used in boxed chocolates.

 Advertising

 From the late 1950s, the slogan 'Full of Eastern Promise' has been used for the product on British TV advertisements.
 Among those appearing in such advertisements in the 1960s were the model and actress Jane Lumb.
 In 2000, ‘Eastern Promise’ was ranked 37th in Channel 4’s poll of the "100 Greatest Adverts".

+Due to the Orientalist perspective and misleading stereotypes about the Turks, the advertisements have depicted Turkey as the Arabian Desert and Turks as Arab Bedouins.